AdobeDocs/journey-optimizer.en/help/using/building-journeys/journey-gs.md

 ➡️ [Discover this feature in video](journey.md#video)

-Steps to send messages through journeys are listed below.
+Steps to send messages through journeys are listed below:

 1. From the **Browse** tab, click **[!UICONTROL Create Journey]** to create a new journey.